Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

     )
       return 0;

-    //recursive call after choosing the items at the currentIndex
+    //recursive call after choosing the items at the currIndex
-    //**recursive call on all items as we did not increment currentIndex** let currentProfit = 0;
+    //**recursive call on all items as we did not increment currIndex** let currentProfit = 0;
     if (lengths[currIndex] <= n) {
       currentProfit =